IDEA-Research/T-Rex/README.md

 # 3. API Usage Examples📚
 We are now opening free API access to T-Rex2.
 For educators, students, and researchers, we offer an API with extensive usage times to support your educational and research endeavors.
-Please send a request to this email address (weiliu@idea.edu.cn) and attach your usage purpose as well as your institution.
+You can get API at here [request API](https://deepdataspace.com/request_api).
 - [Full API documentation can be found here](https://cloudapi-sdk.deepdataspace.com/dds_cloudapi_sdk/tasks/trex_interactive.html).